Earth Notes: Saving Electricity and Gas: Side Story (2007 to 2011)Updated 2019-05-07 06:02 GMT.

-As of 2008/02/27 a grid-tie 1.29kWp solar PV system came on-line.
-This system should, on average throughout the year, generate ~2kWh/day (>4kWh/day in summer, but <0.4kWh/day mid-winter), and reduce imports by ~1kWh/day, ie remove the effect of the office consumption.
+As of 2008-02-27 a grid-tie 1.29kWp solar PV system came on-line.
+This system should, on average throughout the year, generate ~2kWh/day (>4kWh/day in summer, but <0.4kWh/day mid-winter).
+It should reduce imports by ~1kWh/day.
+It should thus remove the effect of the office consumption.

-As of 2008/03, the system seems to be in balance with our baseload (ie no big/discretionary appliances nor the fridge/freezer running) with the import meter stationary at around 40W of PV generation, ie ~1kWh/day.
+As of 2008-03, the system seems to be in balance with our baseload, with no big/discretionary appliances nor the fridge/freezer running.
+The import meter is stationary at around 40W of PV generation, ie ~1kWh/day.

-As of 2009/02/10 the grid-tie PV system on our roof has been expanded to nearly 4kWp which should generate nearly 3MWh/y compared to a consumption in 2008 of ~2MWh/y.
+As of 2009-02-10 the grid-tie PV system on our roof has been expanded to nearly 4kWp.
+That should generate nearly 3MWh/y compared to a consumption in 2008 of ~2MWh/y.

 Off-site and 'Peak-Demand' Usage

-I clearly don't just use energy in my home and study, but also in travel, etc...
+I don't just use energy in my home and study.
+I also travel for business, for a start...

-Such as at my clients' offices, and in the various hosted servers that I use worldwide.
-As of November 2007 I'm trying to trim the power consumption of my offsite servers a little, for example minimising consumption of my London (UK) server at the time of UK electricity peak load (mainly 4pm--10pm local time) and above-mean carbon intensity, which reduces strain on the grid (a tiny amount!) and saves the CO2 from more carbon-intensive sources such as coal in 'peaking' and other generators at this time.
-For my Mumbai/Bombay (IN) Web server I'm deferring non-essential work 0700--2300 local time, in the spirit of the 2005/05/04 demand-curbing order of the Maharashtra Electricity Regulatory Commission.
+I use energy at my clients' offices, and in the various hosted servers that I use worldwide.
+As of November 2007 I'm trying to trim the power consumption of my offsite servers a little.
+For example minimising consumption of my London (UK) server at the time of UK electricity peak load (mainly 4pm--10pm local time) and above-mean carbon intensity.
+That in turn reduces strain on the grid (a tiny amount!) and saves the CO2 from more carbon-intensive sources such as coal in 'peaking' and other generators at this time.
+For my Mumbai/Bombay (IN) Web server I'm deferring non-essential work 0700--2300 local time, in the spirit of the 2005-05-04 demand-curbing order of the Maharashtra Electricity Regulatory Commission.
 For the Sydney (AU) server I'm treating 0700--2300 (local) as 'peak' time, based on load graphs for nearby Victoria.
-For the Atlanta (Georgia, US) server, apparently summer (Apr--Sep) 2pm--10pm EDT is the peak load window, so I reduce my consumption then.
-I hope to handle the same global traffic with less CO2/day in future, but with similar low-latency response by keeping well-distributed mirrors.
+For the Atlanta (Georgia, US) server, apparently summer (Apr--Sep) 2pm--10pm EDT is the peak load window.
+So I reduce my consumption then.
+I hope to handle the same global traffic with less CO2/day in future.
+But with similar low-latency response by keeping well-distributed mirrors.

 Also, we avoid using the dishwasher and washing machine at home during winter peak-demand hours (4--9pm) so as to reduce overall CO2 generation.

-(Rather embarrassingly, after many years of using our dishwasher, I had not paid any real attention to its 'quickwash' cycle until 2008/04, which seems to save 30% of the energy over our habitual prewash+wash setting.
+(Rather embarrassingly, after many years of using our dishwasher, I had not paid any real attention to its 'quickwash' cycle until 2008-04.
+That seems to save 30% of the energy over our habitual prewash+wash setting.
 Time to make that change...)